Connecting degree and polarity: An artificial language learning study: Dataset and measures

 \ex. {\tt The reason is [MASK] simple. \\The reason isn't [MASK] simple.}

-We use the generated set of sentences to estimate polarity-sensitivity \textit{pol(m)} of some degree modifier \emph{m} using the probabilities that BERT assigns to each of the tokens in its vocabulary in the masked position:
+We use the generated sentence set to estimate polarity sensitivity \textit{pol(m)} of a degree modifier \emph{m} using the probabilities that BERT assigns to each token in its vocabulary in the masked position:

-where $D$ is the 10k dataset, $s_{\textit{pos}}^{\textit{masked}}$ is a sentence $s$ from the dataset in the positive form, with \texttt{[MASK]} in the degree modifier position, and $s_{\textit{neg}}^{\textit{masked}}$ is the same, but in the negative form.
-In words, we approximate polarity as the proportion of cases where the $m$ token got a higher probability in the positive than in negative sentence.
+where $D$ is the 10k dataset, $s_{\textit{pos}}^{\textit{masked}}$ is a sentence $s$ from the dataset in the positive form, with \textit{[MASK]} in the degree modifier position, and $s_{\textit{neg}}^{\textit{masked}}$ is its negative counterpart.
+So, we approximate polarity as the proportion of cases where token $m$ got a higher probability in {\it pos} than in {\it neg} context.

-Previous applications of this estimation method have shown good alignment with human judgments for the NPI {\it any} \cite{bylin_altsoph}.
-Also, upon manual inspection of the resulting polarity estimates, we concluded that the method produces intuitively correct results: {\it slightly} gets a score of 0.99 (= is a PPI), {\it particularly} gets a score of 0.1 (is an NPI), while {\it incredibly} is a PPI again with score 0.94.
+Previous applications of this estimation method has shown its reliability for NPI detection \citep{jumelet,npi,illc,bylinina2022transformers}.
+As an illustration, {\it slightly} gets a score of 0.99 (= is a PPI), {\it particularly} gets a score of 0.1 (is an NPI), while {\it incredibly} is a PPI again with score 0.94.

-Finally, we can use this polarity estimation method to get a reliable list of degree modifiers with polarity scores.
+We use this polarity estimation method to get a reliable list of degree modifiers with polarity scores.
 For each of the 10k sentence pairs, we pick 100 tokens with highest probability in the masked position for a positive sentence and 100 tokens for its negative counterpart.
 Then we take two unions: one of all the ``positive'' tokens and one for the ``negative'' ones.
-We filter these two sets to only keep tokens that appear more than 100 times in one of them.\footnote{Among the tokens that survived the filter: {\it very}, {\it always}, {\it quite}, {\it so}, {\it really}, {\it too}, {\it all}, {\it actually}.} We pair the resulting tokens with their polarity scores to use them in the rest of the experiment.
+We filter these two sets to only keep tokens that appear more than 100 times in one of them.\footnote{Among the tokens that survived the filter: {\it very}, {\it always}, {\it quite}, {\it so}, {\it really}, {\it too}, {\it all}, {\it actually}.} We use the resulting sets in the rest of the experiment.